mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 Asylum sounds simple—flee persecution, request protection.
 In reality?
 It’s a legal obstacle course with a multi-year waitlist.

-You can apply two ways:
+You could apply two ways:
 - **Affirmatively** with USCIS, if you’re not already in removal proceedings [5](https://www.uscis.gov/glossary-term/50691).
 - **Defensively**, if you’re already in removal and trying to avoid deportation [19](https://www.pewresearch.org/short-reads/2024/07/22/what-we-know-about-unauthorized-immigrants-living-in-the-us).